Skip to main content

 Use exponential backoff

-If requests continue to fail, double the wait time with each retry (e.g. 1s, 2s, 4s, 8s).
+If requests continue to fail, double the wait time with each retry (for example, 1s, 2s, 4s, 8s).

-• Space out bulk uploads — if you’re uploading multiple files, add a short delay between each request rather than sending them all at once.
+• Space out bulk uploads.
+When uploading multiple files, add a short delay between each request rather than sending them all at once.

-• Monitor your usage — if you’re consistently hitting rate limits, consider whether your integration can be optimized to make fewer requests.
+• Monitor your usage.
+If you consistently hit rate limits, consider whether your integration can be optimized to make fewer requests.